 .ptp file type is not automatically added when upgrading existing installations of Merge.)

-The allowed numeric comparison tolerance for such files is specified on the Text Comparisons options page.
+The allowed absolute and/or ratio numeric comparison tolerances for such files are specified on the Text Comparisons options page.

 Comparing Intel Hex files